(Edmonton) Margaret-Ann Armour has been named as one of Canada’s top 100 most powerful women.

-The University of Alberta’s Faculty of Science’s Associate Dean Diversity was presented with the award at a gala event in Toronto last week (November 29).
+The University of Alberta Faculty of Science’s associate dean of diversity was presented with the award at a gala event in Toronto November 29.

 The Women's Executive Network, which releases its list of powerful women annually, received more than 300 nominations from across Canada and pared the submissions to 100 women it believes have accomplished something truly exemplary.

 The Canada's Most Powerful Women: Top 100 Awards recognizes the country's highest-achieving female leaders in the private, public and not-for-profit sectors.

 "Our Top 100 community is a powerful group of women who are at the top of their game," said Pamela Jeffery, founder of the Women's Executive Network.
 "Top 100 is a mark of their success and how they have supported their communities, companies and organizations."

 “I am honoured to be recognized in this way; joining a remarkable group of women leaders who are making a difference in Canadian life,” says Armour.

 For more than a quarter of a century, Armour—a distinguished scientist—has been Canada’s premier ambassador of science, volunteering tirelessly to encourage girls and young women to consider careers in the sciences and engineering.
 She has done this by creating and nurturing a series of initiatives under an umbrella organization called WISEST—Women in Scholarship, Engineering, Science and Technology.
 Through this program and related activities, Armour is a recognized leader in raising national awareness among school-aged girls, educators, parents and employers of the importance of encouraging women to enter science and engineering.